SuyashManiyar/HackUMass_codebase/README.md

-# SightScribe
+# SlideScribe

-SightScribe is an AI companion designed to make lectures and presentations accessible — especially for people with visual impairments.
+SlideScribe is an AI companion designed to make lectures and presentations accessible — especially for people with visual impairments.
 Point your phone at the screen and SightScribe uses computer vision (CLIP image embeddings plus OCR text matching) to detect slide changes, interprets the on-screen content with Gemini, and turns it into spoken explanations in real time.

 Learners ask questions about the current slide—or about earlier slides they couldn’t see—using ElevenLabs speech-to-text.
 SightScribe routes the transcribed query with the right context to a lightweight LLM for fast reasoning, then returns the answer through ElevenLabs text-to-speech so the conversation never disrupts the presenter.